rdammkoehler/DockerKata/29_fetch_logs.md

 / # docker logs affectionate_kalam
 ```

-> Because there have been no interactions with the container you should get no resluts, nothing has been logged yet
+> Because there have been no interactions with the container you should get no results, nothing has been logged yet

 ### Visit the Web Server